LittleCodingFox/StaticWiki/Sample/Content/pagesources/Notes.md

 Category pages are always created in the root directory of your wiki (the destination folder where your wiki is generated).
 So if you want to add custom content to a category page, you must create that file in the root directory.

+You can also make text in the theme or page vary based on one or more categories using the `[categorycontent]` tag.

+It works in the form of `[categorycontent categories=a b c d]content goes here[/categorycontent]`.
+An empty category list makes it just add the content.

 # Navigation

 Regular navigation can be done using a `Navigation.list` file at the workspace directory (the same directory that has your `staticwiki.ini` file), where each line corresponds to a name and a link, separated by a `=`.
 For example: